fastapi/fastapi/docs/en/docs/async.md

 ### Sub-dependencies

 You can have multiple dependencies and sub-dependencies requiring each other (as parameters of the function definitions), some of them might be created with `async def` and some with normal `def`.
-It would still work, and the ones created with normal `def` would be called on an external thread instead of being "awaited".
+It would still work, and the ones created with normal `def` would be called on an external thread (from the threadpool) instead of being "awaited".

 ### Other utility functions